shussain/vimrc/README.md

 # vimrc

-Personal .vimrc and content of .vim directory
+Personal .vimrc files and content of .vim directory

 ## Installation